aiijazfatima/dev-heatwave-aws-lakehouse/create-lakehouse-mapping/create-lakehouse-mapping.md

 In this lab, you will be guided through the following tasks:

 - Enable Lakehouse on the HeatWave cluster.
-- Connect to the starter DB System.
-- Create Lakehouse Mapping.
+- Create Lakehouse mapping.

 ### Prerequisites

-- Must complete Lab 1.
+- Must complete Lab 2.

 ## Task 1:  Enable Lakehouse on the HeatWave cluster

-1. Go to the **HeatWave Cluster** tab in the [Heatwave Console](https://cloud.mysql.com).
+1. Go to the **HeatWave Clusters** tab in the [Heatwave Console](https://cloud.mysql.com).

 2. Select your HeatWave Cluster, and under **Actions**, Click **Enable Lakehouse**.
     ![Enable Lakehouse](./images/1-enable-lakehouse.png "Enable Lakehouse")